 Do you start a diet or make other significant changes at the beginning of the new year?
 Sometimes it is indeed a good idea to change the course of your life.
 When we keep doing what we’ve been doing, we will continue to get what we’ve been getting.
 If we want a different result, we must change our habits.

-It has been fun to read the guesses as to what I’ve been doing during my break from blogging.
-So far no one has gotten it right.
-I’ll share some of the funny comments and tell you the true reason for my break on Wednesday.
+It has been fun to read the guesses about what I’ve been doing during my break from blogging.
+So far, no one has gotten it right.
+I’ll share some of the funny comments and tell you the real reason for my break on Wednesday.
 Today I want to share my most important message with you.
-The person in the photos above has a headache, but it will turn into a raging migraine within next few hours.
+The person in the photos above has a headache, but it will turn into a raging migraine within the next few hours.

-On Saturday, Mr. Mickey wanted to treat me to a relaxing lunch in the library at the Biltmore Inn.
+On Saturday, Mr. Mickey wanted to treat me to a relaxing lunch in the Biltmore Inn library.
 I had high hopes that the headache would disappear and that I could enjoy seeing the Christmas decorations and relaxing in front of the fireplace to Fred’s piano playing.
 (Fred is the gentleman who plays the baby grand in the lobby/library.)

 The gifts under the tree were all items that children might have received for Christmas a hundred years ago.

 The gingerbread house above is a replica of the gatehouse we pass through when we enter the Biltmore Estate.

 This person is suffering from a migraine brought on by processed foods, cheese, wine, too much work, and too little rest.
 Before I learned what caused my health issues in 2011, I was a hot mess.
 As I upgraded my choices of food, my health started to improve significantly.
 I lost more than forty-five pounds in six months, but that was not the purpose of the changes I made.